Yesenia Yarhui: Later political career

 Nearing the end of her service in the Chamber of Deputies, Yarhui expressed an interest in continuing her burgeoning career in politics.
 Just over a year after leaving office, Yarhui was sworn into the second cabinet of Damián Condori, the governor of Chuquisaca.
 She was appointed to serve as departmental secretary of culture, tourism, productive development, and employment, a broad-ranging position brought about by the merger of the Secretariat of Productive Development with the Directorate of Culture as a measure of economic austerity.
 She held the post for just one year before being replaced during Condori's annual cabinet reshuffle.
+She was reassigned as director of the cabinet.